Ruby

 [bundle exec] executes the command, making all gems specified in the Gemfile(5) available to require in Ruby programs.

-If you have multiple versions of the same gem installed, say you've got both rails 5.3.2 and rails 6.1.3 installed into your global set of gems, and then run rails server in your terminal, your shell does not know which version's rails executable you want it to run.
-Rather it will run just one of them, and not necessarily the right one, which will lead to random, weird and unexpected issues.
+If you have multiple versions of the same gem installed, say you've got both rails 7 and rails 8 installed into your global set of gems, and then run rails server in your terminal, your shell does not know which version's rails executable you want it to run.
+Rather it will run just one of them, and not necessarily the one you intended, which will lead to random, weird and unexpected results.

 meet bundle binstubs